Teebusch/noah/README.md

   - [`generator`](https://github.com/paulhendricks/generator)

 There are also packages for anonymizing personal identifiable information in data sets.
-If you need watertight anonymization, noah is likely not the right tool for the job and you should check out these packages instead:
+If you need watertight anonymization you should check out these packages:

   - [`sdcMicro`](http://sdctools.github.io/sdcMicro/index.html)
   - [`sdcTable`](https://sdctools.github.io/sdcTable/index.html)